bloomberg/chromium.bb/src/tools/accessibility/inspect/README.md

 You can also specify an application by its title:
 `ax_dump_tree --pattern=title`

-Alternatively you can dump a tree by HWDN on Windows:
+Alternatively you can dump a tree by HWND on Windows:
-`--window=HWDN`
+`--pid=HWND`
 Note, to use a hex window handle prefix it with `0x`.

 Or by application PID on Mac and Linux:
 `--pid=process_id`

 Other options:
-`--json` to output a tree in JSON format `--filters=absolute_path_to_filters.txt` to filter properties, use where the filters text file has a series of `@ALLOW` and/or `@DENY` lines.
+`--filters=absolute_path_to_filters.txt` to filter properties, use where the filters text file has a series of `@ALLOW` and/or `@DENY` lines.
 See example-tree-filters.txt in tools/accessibility/inspect.
 `--help` for help